bcgov/sso-keycloak/docs/log-output-guide.md

 ==============================================================
 ```

+To access these logs, navigate to the keycloak pod logs in the openshift cluster.
+It should be possible to query them using Kibana.

 When the desired logging is done, it is a good practice to turn off the request dumping as it can expose sensitive content.

 ## Troubleshooting